Download the Scholarships and Bursaries brochure

 Completed applications should be submitted via email to: email@example.com

-All applications for financial (bursary) assistance must be received by 30 September for returning students and 30 November for new students (2018 applicants).
+All applications for financial (bursary) assistance must be received by a strict deadline of 30 September of the year prior for both new and returning students.

 Bursaries are awarded on application, with the level of financial assistance determined by a means-tested assessment of each family’s and individual student’s capacity to pay fees.